Mt. Unzen Disaster Memorial Hall and Buried Houses of Mt. Unzen Eruption Preservation Park 雲仙岳災害記念館と土石流被災家屋保存公園

 Take a bus from central Shimabara bound for Katsusa to Arena Iriguchi bus stop.
 The museum is about a 10-minute walk.

-To get to the buried houses, continue on the bus route to Machi no Eki Fukae bus stop.
+To get to the Mt.
+Unzen Eruption Preservation Park, continue on the bus route to Michi no Eki Fukae bus stop.
 The houses can also be reached in a 15- to 20-minute walk from the museum.

 Learn about Mt.
 Unzen's volcanic activity

-The Unzen Disaster Memorial Hall was built to memorialize the disasters it has brought Unzen.
+The Unzen Disaster Memorial Hall was built to memorialize the disasters that the eruption brought to Unzen.
 Take a look at its hands-on displays and videos as well as the interactive eruption simulator.
 For non-Japanese-speaking visitors, there is a free English audio guide available, which provides in-depth explanations of the exhibits and videos.

 Buried house collection